 - New Hampshire also allows individuals to change the sex that is listed on their driver licenses if a licensed health care provider fills out a form swearing to the individual’s gender identity.
-Starting in January 2020, transgender and gender queer individuals will be able to choose the gender that appears on their license without any affadavit.
+Starting in January 2020, transgender and gender queer individuals are be able to choose the gender that appears on their license without any affidavit.
 This includes an option of "X" for people who identify as neither male nor female.

 - To change the sex listed on a birth certificate, an individual must first petition the probate court for an order certifying that he or she had a sex change.
 The individual may then present that court order to a town clerk, who is able to get a new birth certificate from the state.
 Residents must pay fees to make these changes.

 - There is no New Hampshire law requiring insurers to cover gender transition-related care, and most insurers opt to treat gender transition-related care as elective rather than medically necessary.
 New Hampshire’s Medicaid program also does not cover gender transition-related care.

 There have been no New Hampshire bills to add gender transition-related care to New Hampshire’s insurance laws, although organizations such as GLBTQ Legal Advocates & Defenders advocate for such a change.

 The state's first openly-transgender legislator, Rep. Gerri Cannon, sponsored a bill to make it easier to change gender on one's birth certificate.